What Is Topography? How Is It Used In Site Planning?

 Aerial photography: High resolution aerial photographs and satellite imagery will show the topography of a site from above.

 Mobile mapping systems: Again, this is more of a professional technique.
-It involves mountain mobile mapping systems onto a vehicle or drone to capture data while moving through the site.
-An accurate 3D models of the terrain can then be developed.
+It involves mounting mobile mapping systems onto a vehicle or drone to capture data while moving through the site.
+An accurate 3D model of the terrain can then be developed.

 Of course, the other options is to hire site plan designers who will include the topography of the site.